resema/Notepad/_posts/2017-09-07-neural-network-a-general-approach.md

 $$b^{[l]}$$ is a $$(n^{[l]}, 1)$$-matrix. <br>
 $$Z^{[l]}$$ is a also a $$(n^{[l]}, m)$$-matrix. $$m$$ is the amount of features.
 The addition of b is made by means of Python's broadcasting.<br>

-## Intiution about Deep Representation
+## Intuition about Deep Representation
 Example:
 Image input --> Edge detection --> Face subparts --> Faces